johanix/draft-johani-dnsop-transport-signaling/future-draft-including-strict-00.md

 authoritative DNS responses or be the result of direct DNS queries.

-The former, "opportunistic mode" is hint-based and aims to enable resolvers to discover and upgrade transport connections more efficiently, thereby improving privacy, security, and performance for subsequent interactions.
+The former, "opportunistic mode" is hint-based and aims to enable resolvers to discover and upgrade transport connections efficiently, thereby improving privacy, security, and performance for subsequent interactions.
 The mechanism is designed to not require any protocol change.
 It is safe, backward-compatible, and effective even when DNSSEC validation